PiBrewing/craftbeerpi4-documentation/master/development/example_actor.md

         self.state = False
 ```

 The `on` function is also required.
 It defines, what is done to switch the actor on.
 Even if the actor has no possibility to vary the power, the `power=None`is required in the definition of this function.
 If the actor has not the possibility to specify the power, you don't need the code with respect to the power setting and you don't need to call the `self.set_power` function.
-Afterwards, the GPIO is set to on (status depending on the inverrted setting) and the `self.state` is set to `True` to let the system know, that the actor is on.
+Afterwards, the GPIO is set to on (status depending on the inverted setting) and the `self.state` is set to `True` to let the system know, that the actor is on.
 The actor will now run with the specified power or with 100%.

 ```python
     async def on(self, power = None):